 - Put paper, pens, envelopes, information sheets, etc. away again.

-9. Formerly Roger faxed in the letters.
-However, now most US and Massachusetts legislators and the President do not make their fax numbers public, so the letters have to be mailed in.
-You have to do this unless the letter writer is willing to mail it him/herself.
+Paper letters have to be mailed in.
 For Washington legislators, mail the letters to the local office to avoid the Washington anthrax delay.
 Keep track of expenses (stamps etc) since our P&SC committee has a budget to pay you back.

 - Remember those info sheets you prepared? (step 2 above)

 a.
-Send an electronic copy to Roger, for posting on Mt.
+Send an electronic copy to the web servant, for posting on Mt.
 Toby’s website.

 b.
 Post a paper copy on the P&SC bulletin board, under the letter-writing header (replacing the previous topic)